 I am invested to be a good steward to preserve and protect our precious resources, water, air, open space and making environmentally sound choices.
 I am against the development of the Cargill Salt Water site property, which was once underwater and part of San Francisco Bay a century ago before it was diked for salt-making.
 The Stanford development project demands caution and we have to address mitigation plans with traffic and housing.

 As an immigrant engineer, I understand the value of education and how a strong foundation of education positions us for future success.
 Education is the fundamental component of American success.
 I will support the expansion of early childhood education during the formative years.
-I will expand vocational education for the tech industry.
+I will expand vocational, career & technical education, while making public colleges much more affordable.
+I will also propose programs that will provide an opportunity for our high school graduates to be productive in the American workforce, and addressing the needs of the local economy.
 The United States education is lagging behind many countries of the world.
 We have to fix that.
 I was on the California Computer Science Implementation Panel that is rolling out a K-12 Computer Science curriculum to go live by 2022.
-As a Silicon Valley techie, I continue to run entrepreneurship education and Robotics bootcamp to empower our youth with STEM.
-I will continue promoting STEM and Entrepreneurship education opportunities for American citizens.
+As a Silicon Valley techie, I continue to run an entrepreneurship education and robotics bootcamp to empower our youth with STEM.
+I will continue promoting STEM and entrepreneurship education opportunities for American citizens.
 As your congressman, I will work to make education accessible and available.

 Separating a child from their parents at our border is wrong and I will do my best to prevent such happenings in our country.
 As an immigrant, I believe our diversity is the strength of our nation.
 I will fight to protect immigrant rights ensuring that we have a fair and just system.
 I will strive to address any ongoing issues with our H1-B visa program to restore it to its original intent, protecting all workers from systemic abuses by profit-driven companies, and increasing the pool of H1-B category visas for the best talents and high-skilled foreign workers that will further America’s economic success.
 I support immigration visa reform, including HR 1044, that will increase opportunities for qualified individuals to take steps towards permanent residency in a speedy manner.

 America has become a work-driven culture and a nation that is on the go.
-More so here in Silicon Valley where it becomes increasingly difficult to strike that work/life balance and stress levels impact our health.
-I will work towards incorporating best practices into our daily lives, including a corporate work culture that will elevate the happiness index of Silicon Valley and the country.
+More so here in Silicon Valley where it becomes increasingly difficult to strike that work/life balance and stress levels impact our health adversely.
+I will work towards incorporating policies for a healthier living that includes best practices integrated into our daily lives while embracing the tenets of nonviolence as a way of life, promoting cooperation and collaboration amongst our fellow citizens with mutual respect, trust and self-restraint.
+I will promote a corporate work culture that will keep families and communities together and elevate the happiness index of Silicon Valley and our country.
 This is very much an integral component of my agenda as a Saratoga Councilmember - to build a happier, safer community with neighbors connecting, communicating and collaborating.
 I will continue to build a vibrant, connected and happier community.